brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 44 bht.md

 3. "The evidence is overwhelming."

 ### John Gill:
-1. "The word 'about' is omitted in several versions, emphasizing the certainty of the number - five thousand men.
-This highlights the magnitude of the miracle, as it was not a small gathering that Jesus fed."
+1. "They all ate of both" - This emphasizes that everyone present partook of both the loaves and the fishes, highlighting the abundance and provision of God.

-2. "Matthew's addition of 'beside children and women' reminds us that the actual number of people fed was likely much larger than just the five thousand men.
-This demonstrates Jesus' compassion and provision for all, regardless of age or gender."
+2. "About five thousand men" - The mention of the specific number of men highlights the magnitude of the miracle, showcasing Jesus' ability to provide for a large crowd.

-3. "The fact that they all ate of both the loaves and the fishes emphasizes the abundance of the miracle.
-Jesus not only provided enough food for everyone present, but there was even some left over.
-This highlights his power to multiply and provide beyond what is expected or needed."
+3. "Beside children and women" - Matthew's addition of this detail reminds us that the actual number of people fed was even greater, including women and children, further emphasizing the miraculous nature of the event.

 ## Generation Details